acgeospatial/awesome-earthobservation-code/README.md

 This section is aimed more a data science/programming resources that 'might' be applicable to Earth Observation, that are <b>not </b>Python

 - [Efficient R programming](https://csgillespie.github.io/efficientR/) - This is the online version of the O’Reilly book: Efficient R programming.
 Code is [here](https://github.com/csgillespie/efficientR)
-- [jupyterhub-platform-tutorials](https://github.com/luigidifraia/jupyterhub-platform-tutorials) = Tutorials to install and manage JupyterHub platforms with Kubernetes

 ## Data